Amsterdam, New York

-The City of Amsterdam is surrounded on the northern, eastern and western sides by the town of Amsterdam.
+The city of Amsterdam is bordered on the northern and eastern sides by the town of Amsterdam.
 The city developed on both sides of the Mohawk River, with the majority located on the north bank.
 The Port Jackson area on the south side is also part of the city.

 History

 Prior to settlement by Europeans, the region which includes Amsterdam was inhabited for centuries by the Mohawk tribe of the Iroquois Confederacy, which dominated most of the Mohawk Valley.
 They had pushed the Algonquin Mohican tribe to the east of the Hudson River.

 Dutch settlers began to arrive in the area in the 1660s, founding Schenectady in 1664.
 They had previously been based in Albany, along the Hudson River to the east.
 They reached what would later be Amsterdam c.1710.
-They called the community Veeders Mills and Veedersburgh after Albert Veeder, an early mill owner.
+They called the community "Veeders Mills" and "Veedersburgh" after Albert Veeder, an early mill owner.
 By the second decade of the 1700s, Scotch-Irish and German Palatinate immigrants began to arrive in the Mohawk Valley region, but few settled in Amsterdam.
-The governor of the colony granted a group of 100 Palatine German households land in the area that developed as Little Falls, New York to the west, where the English planned they could serve as a buffer to French and Native American incursions.
+The governor of the colony granted a group of 100 Palatine German households land in the area that developed as Little Falls to the west, where the English planned they could serve as a buffer to French and Native American incursions.

 The American Revolutionary War had little effect on the Amsterdam region.
 No major battles were fought there or in the surrounding region.
 The Battle of Johnstown was essentially the repelling of a raid by British forces and their Native American, mostly Iroquois, allies.

 Amsterdam grew slowly after the war, primarily providing the services needed for the farming communities which surrounded it.
-It was located in the now-defunct Town of Caughnawaga.
+It was located in the now-defunct town of Caughnawaga.
 When the Town of Amsterdam was created, the city changed its name to Amsterdam in 1803, possibly to encourage its selection as the seat of the town's government.

-After the War, Loyalists such as the powerful Johnson family fled to Canada.
+After the war, Loyalists such as the powerful Johnson family fled to Canada.
 Sir William Johnson had long been the British agent of Indian Affairs for this region.
 Many new land-hungry settlers came from New England as the state sold off former Iroquois lands for development.
-The settlement was incorporated as a village on April 20, 1830, from a section of the Town of Amsterdam.
+The settlement was incorporated as a village on April 20, 1830, from a section of the town of Amsterdam.

 This was a period of rapid growth for the village, influenced by major transportation developments.
 In turn, the Mohawk Turnpike, the Erie Canal, and construction of the railroad across the valley improved trade.
 The steeply descending creeks in the region, which flowed from the foothills of the Adirondacks, were used to power an increasing number of mills.
-These manufactured goods that were shipped from the region by land, canal and rail.
+These manufactured goods were shipped from the region by land, canal and rail.
 Products such as linseed oil, brooms, knit ware, buttons, and iron goods were produced in the growing village, which became an important manufacturing center.
 It was best known, however, for its carpets, eventually becoming the carpet and rug manufacturing center of the U.S.